Cosmian/abe_gpsw/README.md

 In order to make policies more user friendly, Cosmian implements an indirection between the way the user expresses a policy and the actual attribute values used in GPSW.

 From a user perspective, the overall policy is expressed as a set of policy axes.
 Each axis can be optionally marked as being hierarchical, and contains an enumeration of the possible values for that axis.
+For an hierarchical axis the attributes must be provided in ascending order.

 For instance, the policy